purescript-webrow/demo/README.md

 # Webrow guide + app

+WIP.
+Some deps not published yet.

+## Objectives

 * Build a simple proof of concept application based on _webrow_.

 * Tag steps to track the progress.